nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 ```
   quasar-cli                    0.17.13
   quasar-framework              0.17.10
+  @babel/insanity               7.0.0-beta.54
 ```

 #### :fire: WARNING! :fire:
 >Using this starter assumes familiarity with the command line, git, node, vue, quasar and for the love of your sanity if you do not understand HTML, CSS or JS - then this is going to be much too complicated for you.

+## Preface
+There are many ways to run with Quasar.
+One of the simplest is to use SSR, which is the way we have it setup by default.
+This means you will have a node server pre-hydrating your vue files and passing that to the browser.
+SSR, by nature, is complicated to use when you have to pass things like authentication tokens.

+One way to pass these tokens is using feathers, which we have pre-rigged for you.
+Feathers uses websockets to communicate with the backend, and also provides you with a server for all of your static assets.
+However building your complete project each time you want to check something is rather time-consuming, which is why this starter is rigged for you to run a PWA dev server and use that to communicate with the feathers backend.
+Feathers is notoriously complicated to get working right, which is why we have provided extra unit tests to make sure it is working properly.

+If you need more than just authentication - i.e. centralized data mutations, then you will probably be interested in looking into the schema based GraphQL and Prisma deployment.
+This is also available and can be used with or without feathers.

+Our current (opinionated) recommendation if you want the whole kitchen sink, is to serve the PWA with feathers (that also provides authentication) and use GraphQL for your data.
+But you will have to uncomment lines 12 and 13 in quasar.conf.js - it is a lot to ask, and the rest of the setup is also slightly complicated, but anyway - you are a professional.

  **System prerequisites:**
 - pretested on windows and mac